"What Can I Do With a Major in...Interior Design?"

 Why Major in Interior Design?

-The graduate with a Bachelor of Fine Arts degree in Interior Design will use the knowledge and skills obtained in the program to:
+The graduate with a Bachelor of Fine Arts degree in Interior Design will use the knowledge and skills obtained in these programs to:

 - Produce innovative and skillful work in visual art and design that demonstrates critical and creative thinking in both product and process and exhibits a consideration of theories, practices and emerging trends in art and design.